How can I find out when I can schedule for next semester?

 In some cases of a course that has multiple sections such as ENGL 202C, some sections may have requisites while others do not.
 If you are trying to schedule a section that you do not meet the requisites for, check to see if there are other sections that might be open to you.

 Occasionally a course will have seats saved until a specific date and any seats remaining after that date will become available to anyone.
 In that case, you should put yourself on the waitlist (if one is available) right away to increase your chances of getting into the course if seats become available.

-If the course is taught by the EME Department, check with the adviser for your major (Alisha Simon for EBF or ENVSE, the Ryan Family Student Center for ENENG, PNGE, or MNGE) to see if the course may be opened up to other students at some point.
+If the course is taught by the EME Department, check with the adviser for your major (Molly (Nulty) Hanna for EBF or PNGE, Samantha Suk for ENENG, ENVSE, or MNGE) to see if the course may be opened up to other students at some point.
 If the course is not within our department, you can contact the department offering the course to see if there are any exceptions to the requisites.
 The link below contains a list of contact information by department.

 How can I add a class after the regular add period has ended?

 Students need to have instructor permission to late add a class after the regular add period has ended.
 You will need to print the form from http://www.registrar.psu.edu/student_forms/dropadd_form.cfm and get the signature of the course instructor.
 An instructor is more likely to agree to a late add if the request is made soon after the regular add deadline since you will not have missed as much of the class.
 Keep in mind that if you have not been attending and have not been completing the course work, you will be still held responsible for all material taught and all assignments from the beginning of the semester.
 The later you enroll, the more difficult the course could be for you.